08:45 AM - 09:00 AM

 Panel Discussion

-Emily Clader (San Francisco State University), Eleny-Nicoleta Ionel (Stanford University), Dusa McDuff (Barnard College), Katrin Wehrheim (University of California, Berkeley), Lauren Williams (Harvard University)
+Emily Clader (San Francisco State University), Eleny-Nicoleta Ionel (Stanford University), Dusa McDuff (Barnard College), Katrin Wehrheim (Massachusetts Institute of Technology), Lauren Williams (Harvard University)

 |